-The Lead Agency has implemented policies and procedures to ensure that payments are issued within 21 days from the date the payment request form was received.
-The Lead Agency has implemented a simplified payment request form to reduce time and administrative burden on providers and families.
-Additionally, each child is allowed up to 40 hours, or 5 days, of absence hours per month.
+The Lead Agency has implemented a prospective payment policy that allows providers to receive payment on the first of the month in which care is to be provided.
+The Lead Agency has implemented a simplified payment request process to reduce time and administrative burden on providers and families.
+Additionally, payment is based on the enrollment of the child.